-This peak was identified as Horse PraIrie Peak in the book at page 323.
-In sum, in the book I identified the lower northern summit as Elk Mountain and this peak as Horse Prairie Peak because (1) there are too many Elk Mountains in Idaho, (2) the high point is the site of the Horse Prairie benchmark and (3) Horse PraIrie is a much more unique name.
-At any rate to avoid future confusion, I am reverting back to the name used by the Board of Geographic names.
+This peak is identified as Horse Prairie Peak in the book on Page 323.
+In sum, I identified the lower northern summit as Elk Mountain and this peak as Horse Prairie Peak because (1) there are too many Elk Mountains in Idaho, (2) the high point is the site of the Horse Prairie benchmark and (3) Horse Prairie is a much more unique name.
+To avoid future confusion, I am reverting back to the name used by the Board of Geographic names.

-Livingston Douglas has provided update access and route information (below) to aid you in reaching the summit.
+Livingston Douglas has provided update access and route information (below) to help you reach the summit.

 Elk Mountain is a Beaverhead peak that sits on the Continental Divide.
 It is part of a long ridge identified as Elk Mountain.
 The Continental Divide Trail traverses its side and provides good access, albeit a long access route to the summit.
-I have identified the lower northern summit as Elk Mountain and this peak as Horse Prairie Peak because it is the site of the Horse Prairie benchmark.
+I have identified the lower northern summit as Elk Mountain and this peak as Horse Prairie Peak because it is the site of the Horse Prairie Benchmark.
+USGS Deadman Pass

 Date of Climb: 8/11/17

 Elk Mountain is identified as Horse Prairie Peak on Page 323 of the book.
 This peak is actually called Elk Mountain and is shown as such on the Deadman Pass quadrangle.
 It is also called Horse Prairie Benchmark as a USGS Benchmark labeled “Horse Prairie” is embedded in a ground boulder atop the peak.
 Lists of John (LOJ) confirms these names for this peak.